mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_01/instructions.md

 Note that if in your app you call `WidgetsFlutterBinding.ensureInitialized()` manually to perform some initialization before calling runApp (e.g. `Firebase.initializeApp()`), you must call `WidgetsFlutterBinding.ensureInitialized()` inside `runZonedGuarded` as I did in the example above!

 ## Your turn

+It's now your turn to use use `runZoneGuarded`.

 ## What next